 To drive this point home even further, the only reasonable explanation for a company to test for gender is if they suspect men of using women’s samples and vice versa.
 The cost of analyzing DNA or looking for other chemical substances does not make financial sense.

 While we believe that you should never say never, you can effectively rule out the chance of receiving a drug test advanced enough to detect specifically female or male identifiers in the urine.

-If you are reading this article, odds are you have a drug test coming up, and you may be concerned about your chances of passing.
+If you are reading this article, odds are you have a screening coming up.
 If that is the case, there are alternatives to using someone else’s urine.

 An added benefit of these other methods is that they do not involve asking a friend for urine and hoping they find your request reasonable.

-Detoxification is your best bet when it comes to passing a drug test.
+Detoxification is your best bet.
 This process happens naturally over several weeks as your body eliminates toxins from your liver, kidneys, and digestive system.

 For instance, your liver processes and disposes of alcohol, while your kidneys have a similar process for dealing with urine and nitrogenous waste.

 You can leverage this detoxification to speed up the process.
 The most common way to do this is through diet and exercise, which we will elaborate on below.
 Another way to detox your body is through the use of supplements.

 Detox regimens have a wide variety of claims, and some people insist they are beneficial.
 The alleged benefits include improving circulation, eliminating toxins, and stimulating your organs.
 That being said, few scientific studies back up the validity of these claims.

 There is even a niche market within the detox community that has formed around passing a screening.
 These cleansing supplements appear to have more validity than their comprehensive brethren, though the process they utilize is effectively dilution.